Skip to main content

 7. Temporarily disable irrelevant nodes:image-20240813235054402

-8. Export the model using the OUTPUT_FBX or OUTPUT_OBJ node (the free Houdini Apprentice version only supports exporting OBJ format):image-20240813235212726
+8. Export the model using the OUTPUT_FBX or OUTPUT_OBJ node (Houdini Apprentice version only supports exporting OBJ format, cannot include vertex data other than normal):image-20240813235212726

 Import the Model Into UE